qwerfd2/pianista-server/README.md

 ## Features that are supported

-Config files and CDN (unused) delivery
+Config files and CDN delivery

 Collection game play